Pluvie/ion/doc/README.md

 In summary we think that the solution to hardware changes *must not come from inside the language*, but instead must be defined outside.
-Over time, ⚡️ION⚡️ wants to map all relevant platforms as compilation targets, and define its widths and boundaries once and for all.
+Over time, ⚡️ION⚡️ wants to map all relevant platforms as compilation targets, and define their widths and boundaries once and for all.
 When new platforms will come -- like 128 and 256 bit architectures -- we will have to just define their platform header and make no changes to the code base.
-This is much better than the other way used until now which would be to introduce `int128_t` and `int256_t` types that add more confusion and reduce portability.
+This is much better than how it has been done until now, where would have had to introduce `int128_t` and `int256_t` types that add even more confusion and reduce portability.

 #### Pointers and Main